Simran-Jit-Singh/Cucumber-Ruby/README.md

 response of the API
 {"city":city_name", "country":"country_name", "current":"current_temperature","units":"celcius" }

-# cucumber executor using ruby
+# Cucumber Executor using Ruby

 The project also contains cucumber test to start the service and get the temperatur of the city.